paulwarhurst01/ArduinoSnakeGame/DevelopmentNotes.md

 - Most recent additions are at the top with older development toward the bottom

 ## Still ToDo
-- Test cases for queues
+- Three parallel processes on Snake
+    - Poll buttons and change direction accordingly
+    - Update display
-- Complete
+    - Refresh display

 # Snake Game Design and Implementaion
 ### Initial